j2store/userguide/email_basket_plugin.md

 **Time delay in milliseconds to empty the cart**
 You can set a delay for emptying the cart.
 Default is 2 seconds.

+#### Support
+Still have questions?
+You can reach us in support@j2store.org

+Thank you for using our extension.